anrodigina/squad_network/README.md

         ├── test.py
         └── train.py

+    Firstly, you have to install Spacy lib: pip install -U spacy
+            python -m spacy download en

+    Just run this in terminal or visit the website https://spacy.io/usage/

     To train a model run a script named train.py

     To test a model run a script names test.py